-COMPLAINTS BY STUDENTS AND GUARDIANS
+COMPLAINTS BY STUDENTS AND PARENTS

-Usually student or guardian complaints or concerns can be addressed simply - by a phone call or a conference with the teacher.
-If the complaint is not resolved, please contact the principal.
-For those complaints and concerns that cannot be handled so easily, the District has adopted a Uniform Complaint Procedure policy for most complaints (Policy 1700) with the exception of complaints/concerns regarding sexual harassment and/or disability discrimination.
+Usually student or parent complaints or concerns can be addressed simply - by a phone call or a conference with the teacher.
+For those complaints and concerns that cannot be handled so easily, the District has adopted a Uniform Complaint Procedure policy for most complaints (Policy 1700) with the exception of complaints/concerns regarding involving challenges to educational material, those governed by a specified procedure in state or federal law that supersedes a uniform grievance process, and those about sexual harassment and/or disability discrimination.
+A written copy of the Uniform Complaint Procedure can be obtained at the Superintendent's office.

-If a student or guardian believes that the Board, its employees, or agents have violated their rights, he or she may file a written complaint with any District Principal or Supervisor under the applicable grievance procedure.
+If a student or parent believes that the Board, its employees, or agents have violated their rights, he or she may file a written complaint with any District Principal or Supervisor under the applicable grievance procedure.
 If still unresolved, the matter generally may be referred to the Superintendent.
 Under some circumstances, the District provides for the complaint to be presented to the Board of Trustees in the event the matter cannot be resolved at the administrative level.